SumoLogic/sumologic-documentation/docs/send-data/hosted-collectors/cloud-to-cloud-integration-framework/abnormal-security-source.md

 ## Data Source

-The Abnormal Security fetches the list of threat IDs using the [Threats API ](https://app.swaggerhub.com/apis-docs/abnormal-security/abx/1.4.1#/Threats/get_threats) and for each threat ID you can fetch details of the threat using the [Threat Details API](https://app.swaggerhub.com/apis-docs/abnormal-security/abx/1.4.1#/Threats/get_threats__threatId_).
+The Abnormal Security source fetches the list of threat IDs using the [Threats API ](https://app.swaggerhub.com/apis-docs/abnormal-security/abx/1.4.1#/Threats/get_threats) and for each threat ID it fetches details of the threat using the [Threat Details API](https://app.swaggerhub.com/apis-docs/abnormal-security/abx/1.4.1#/Threats/get_threats__threatId_).

 ## Set up and configuration